fatahdigital/better-learn/content/shortcodes/button.en.md

 ---
 title: Button

-description: "Nice buttons on your page." summary : "Nice buttons on your page."
+description : "Nice buttons on your page."
-images:
-  - "/images/"
 ---

 A button is a just a clickable button with optional icon.